calebzerbe/calebzerbe.github.io/essays/final-project-idea.md

 ## Mockup Concepts

 #### Landing page (Normal User)
-Feed (upcoming events, calendar))
+Feed
+* Shows upcoming events and calendar.
+Dashboard
-Dashboard (home, search, all events, login)
+* Home, search, all events, login.
+Map
-Map (Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month)
+* Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month.

 #### Landing page (Student)
+Feed
+* Shows my events, lists upcoming events, and shows recommended events (listing events with favorited tags, calendar).
+Dashboard
+* Home, search, all events, my events, and the option to create/edit an event.
+Map
-Feed (my events, listing upcoming events, recommended events(listing events with favorited tags, calendar)) Dashboard (home, search, all events, my events, and the option to create/edit an event) Map (Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month)
+* Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month.

 #### Landing page (Faculty & Staff)
+Feed
+* Shows my events, lists upcoming events, and shows recommended events (listing events with favorited tags, calendar).
+Dashboard
+* Home, search, all events, my events, and the option to create/edit an event.
+Map
-Feed (my events, listing upcoming events, recommended events(listing events with favorited tags, calendar)) Dashboard (home, search, all events, my events, and the option to create/edit an event) Map (Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month)
+* Map displaying the UH Manoa campus with markers of the locations of ongoing events for the month.

 #### Authentication Page
+Login
-Login (Prompts user to log in using UH username and password)
+* Prompts user to log in using UH username and password.

 #### Faculty & Staff Page
+Create/Edit Event
-Create/Edit Event (User will redirected to a form with the ability to upload/edit event location, time, semester, campus, searchable tags, description, add an image, and add students via username to a list of those who can edit your event)
+* User will redirected to a form with the ability to upload/edit event location, time, semester, campus, searchable tags, description, add an image, and add students via username to a list of those who can edit your event.
+Event Approval
-Event Approval Page (User will be able to see all events which requested them as a sponsor, and approve or deny the event’s addition to the events listing)
+* User will be able to see all events which requested them as a sponsor, and approve or deny the event’s addition to the events listing.

 #### Student Event Creation Page
+Create/Edit Event
-Create/Edit Event (User will redirected to a form with the ability to upload/edit event location, time, semester, campus, searchable tags, description, add an image, user will have to input a authorized faculty username)
+* User will redirected to a form with the ability to upload/edit event location, time, semester, campus, searchable tags, description, add an image, user will have to input a authorized faculty username.